chriskirknielsen/chriskirknielsen.com/src/en/pages/acknowledgements.md

 ---
 title: Acknow&shy;ledge&shy;ments
-subtitle: Or "colophon", I suppose.
+subtitle: A bit of a catch-all page.
 summary: Some info about this site
 permalink: /acknowledgements/
 ---